Skip to content

 example: compiling zork

 As an example, we will download the source code for Zork, an ancient text based adventure game, and compile it on a Fedora system.
 The source code is available on GitHub.
-We have installed git, gcc and make beforehand.
+Remark that you should check wheter git, gcc and make are installed beforehand.
+See the modules on RPM and DEB package management for more information.

 [student@fedora ~]$ git clone https://github.com/devshane/zork.git